reliablyhq/gh-action/README.md

     output: "reliably.sarif"
 ```

-As a note, the `format` and `output` properties can be combined together.
+As a reminder, the `format` and `output` properties can be combined together.

 ### Install Reliably's CLI in your workflow runner